Pep Guardiola exclusive: Manchester City manger talks Liverpool match, Jurgen Klopp and his evolution as a manager

 "We write that level and we pushed each other.
 Sir Alex and Wenger were there so many years together - 26 and 22 - we are here with less time doing this."

 Guardiola enjoys the fact that City's battles with Liverpool centre around tactical supremacy rather than food fights or feuding through the media.
-The antagonism that exists between the clubs' colours, the boardroom and the terraces, does not stretch to the coaching staff and playing personnel.
+The antagonism that exists between the clubs colours the boardroom and the terraces, but does not stretch to the coaching staff and playing personnel.

 "Since we were together in Germany, I've said that for the way his teams play and for the way he behaves, I think Jurgen makes the football world a better place to live," Guardiola says.